ImperialCollegeLondon/lean-maths-examples/src/limits-of-sequences/HINTS.md

 `linarith` and `nlinarith`, tactics for solving linear and nonlinear inequalities.

+`convert` comes in handy a couple of times.
+If `h` and the goal are nearly but not quite definitionally equal, then `convert h` will spit out goals for where they differ.

 ## Library theorems used in the model answers

 It helps if you know the basic API for `abs`, a.k.a. `|x|`.
 Here are some examples.